lusiliang93/16623-facial-landmark/face-landmarking-ios-master/README.md

-# Face Landmarking on iPhone
+# Face Landmarking on iOS device

 This prototype shows basic face landmark recognition on a ```CMSampleBuffer``` (see ```DlibWrapper.mm```) coming out of an ```AVCaptureSession```.

-Frame rate is actually quite good on an iPhone 6S now that we are using the system face detection via ```AVCaptureMetadataOutput```.
+Through Profiling->Animation, frame rate is actually around 30 fps since we are using the system face detection via ```AVCaptureMetadataOutput```.
-I did not measure performance yet but there is no discernible lag anymore.
-It looks like 30fps.

-But I am sure there are a lot more performance improvements to be made.
-Currently, the buffers are copied around a lot.
+The maximum frame rate available for current device can be 60 fps.
+However, under the fastest setting, the landmark tracking fails.
+We are trying to investigate on that.

 ## Screenshot